chainguard-dev/edu/content/chainguard/chainguard-images/verifying-chainguard-images-and-metadata-signatures-with-cosign.md

 toc: true
 ---

-All Chainguard Images contain verifiable signatures and build-time SBOMs (software bill of materials), features that enable users to confirm the origin of each image built and have a detailed list of everything that is packed within.
+All Chainguard Images contain verifiable signatures and build-time SBOMs (software bills of materials), features that enable users to confirm the origin of each image built and have a detailed list of everything that is packed within.

 The following commands requires [cosign](https://docs.sigstore.dev/cosign/overview/) and [jq](https://stedolan.github.io/jq/) to be installed on your machine in order to download and verify image attestations.
 It will pull detailed information about all signatures found for the provided image.